Program Administrator II

 Position Summary

-The Program Administrator II serves a critical role in the fiscal health of the FACES for the Future Coalition.
-This person works closely with the Director and Deputy Director, as well as other members of the leadership team and PHI’s Grants & Contracts Department to support the ongoing management of the program.
-The Program Administrator is responsible for establishing FACES’ operations budget and developing budgets for grant proposals in collaboration with FACES’ leadership; responsible for ongoing budget tracking and forecasting, for ensuring execution of grant agreements and vendor contracts, and serves as the primary program liaison to PHI’s Grants & Contracts, ORAA and Finance department, as well as contributing to the program’s strategic planning.
+The Program Administrator II serves a critical role in the fiscal health of the AC Care Alliance (ACCA).
+This person works closely with the Director and Program Manager, as well as other members of the leadership team and the Public Health Institute (PHI’s) Grants & Contracts Department to support the ongoing management of the program.
+The Program Administrator is responsible for ACCA’s budget development, management and forecasting, for oversight of ACCA’s grant agreements and vendor contracts, and serves as the program liaison to PHI’s Central Administration departments and contributes to the program’s strategic planning.
 The successful candidate will be adept at juggling multiple budgets with varying grant project periods and funding allocations.

 Essential Duties & Responsibilities